jessepharrison/puhti-r/r-compilation/Puhti_RCompile.md

 #### 5. Pull together libraries needed to compile R

 This is where things get interesting.
 On Puhti, many of the external dependencies for R (and other software) have been installed using Spack.
 One way to make use of this for compiling R is to create a separate folder for dependencies using `spack view`.
-Essentially what this does is to create a collection of symlinks that can then be used to build R.
+What this does is to create a collection of symlinks that can then be used to build R.

 In addition a means of compiling C and Fortran 90, we need at least the following libraries: **bzip2, curl, PCRE, readline, xz and zlib**.
 We also need other libraries (libiconv, libX11 and libXt), but those come as part of the default system set-up on Puhti and we don't need to point towards those explicitly.